CosmoLike/cocoa/README.md

 Cocoa developers explicitly copied all Boltzman codes, likelihoods, Cocoa Sampler, and all python/C/C++/Fortran requirements to create a very controllable environment that will ensure the reproducibility of our DES-Y3 and LSST-Y1 results.
 All the required python packages, including Numpy and Scipy, have been stored in [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) folder (linux installation).
 Installation scripts enforce the use of the available local cache instead of internet connection or packages already installed on the host machine.

-PS: We are quite loose on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs code in such an environment.
+PS: We are quite loose on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs production-ready code in such an environment.

 # Installation

+## Before Cloning the Repository

+There are two options for installing the requirements to run Cocoa and clone the repository using [Git LFS](https://git-lfs.github.com).
+The first and more straightforward one is through Docker containers.
+The latter option is the manual installation of the requirements directly into the Linux/macOS (Windows is not supported).

+For further information on Docker installation, see appendices [Docker Installation Part I: Further Information for PCs Environment](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-i-further-information-for-pcs-environment) and [Docker Installation Part II: Further Information for HPC Systems](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-ii-further-information-for-hpc-systems) for in-depth instructions.

+For further information on system installation, see appendices [System Installation: Further Information for MacOS](https://github.com/CosmoLike/cocoa/blob/master/README.md#system-installation-further-information-for-macos) and [System Installation: Further Information for Linux](https://github.com/CosmoLike/cocoa/blob/master/README.md#system-installation-further-information-for-linux) for in-depth instructions.

 ## Cloning the Repository

-**Warning**: Users must have installed [Git LFS](https://git-lfs.github.com) before cloning the repository.
-See sections: [Prerequisites for Linux](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation) and [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) for further information on what needs to be installed before cloning the repository.

 Type